thesofproject/sof-docs/developer_guides/uuid/index.rst

 UUID Usage in SOF
 #################

-Why UUID Needed
+Why UUIDs
-***************
+*********

-To develop a new audio signal processing component, we traditionally implemented the component driver with a new unique component type introduced.
-The pain points with this method include how to keep the ABI (Application Binary Interface) aligned for the topology file, the driver, and the firmware.
-And if unaligned, how should we make them backward compatible.
-For example, When adding a new component, we could have 8 types of combination of topology/driver/firmware versions with either the new component is supported or not in each topology/driver/firmware part.
-Even more, if enumerated type is used for the component type and the sequence in the enumerate list (the value) is changed during an update, there could be component type collision if versions are not aligned.
+A new audio signal processing component is typically developed by implementing the component driver with a newly introduced, unique component type.
+The pain points with this method include keeping the ABI (Application Binary Interface) aligned for the topology file, the driver, and the firmware.
+If unaligned, how can we make them backwards compatible.
+For example, a new component can have 8 combinations of topology/driver/firmware versions where the new component may or may not be supported in each topology/driver/firmware part.
+Additionally, if the enumerated type is used for the component type and the sequence in the enumerated list (the value) is changed during an update, a component type collision can occur if the versions are not aligned.

 UUIDs (Universally Unique Identifiers) provide a more scalable and collision-free way of component identification.
 UUIDs are used as the